hyperkubeorg/cookbook/src/docs/continuous-delivery.md

 # Continuous Delivery

-This cookbook leans heavily into using GitOps with [Flux2](https://fluxcd.io/flux/).
+This cookbook leans heavily into implementing GitOps with [Flux2](https://fluxcd.io/flux/).
 The opinion here is that Flux2 handles the deployment of resources better than alternatives like [Argo CD](https://argo-cd.readthedocs.io/en/stable/) or [Spinnaker](https://spinnaker.io/).
 With Flux2 when you deploy a helm chart through it, helm commands actually work for troubleshooting, as opposed to being stuck in some management UI.